I’ve never climbed before, what do I need to get started?

 Bouldering is rock climbing in its purest form.
 It involves climbing short routes called ‘problems’ on specially designed climbing walls of a lower height, removing the need for ropes, harnesses and other equipment.
 Instead, the floor is covered with a thick soft pad in case you fall.
 Bouldering is also fun and more social activity than traditional indoor climbing as it can be carried out as a group.
 It also keeps you fit because the variety of problems on our bouldering wall keeps you from getting bored.
 You can boulder at any age and requires only a basic level of fitness and a pair of climbing shoes.

-Do you offer technique or fittness classes?
+Do you offer technique classes?

 Yes.
 We offer weekly technique classes.
 See our booking page for more information on individual courses.